natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 How it works
 ------------

 The model runs on a gridded map.
-It estimates the quantity and value of water used for hydropower production from each sub-basin in the area of interest.
+It estimates the quantity and value of water used for hydropower production from each subwatershed in the area of interest.
 It has three components, which run sequentially.
 First, it determines the amount of water running off each pixel as the precipitation less the fraction of the water that undergoes evapotranspiration.
 The model does not differentiate between surface, subsurface and baseflow, but assumes that all water yield from a pixel reaches the point of interest via one of these pathways.
-This model then sums and averages water yield to the sub-basin level.
-The pixel-scale calculations allow us to represent the heterogeneity of key driving factors in water yield such as soil type, precipitation, vegetation type, etc. However, the theory we are using as the foundation of this set of models was developed at the sub-watershed to watershed scale.
-We are only confident in the interpretation of these models at the sub-watershed scale, so all outputs are summed and/or averaged to the sub-basin scale.
+This model then sums and averages water yield to the subwatershed level.
+The pixel-scale calculations allow us to represent the heterogeneity of key driving factors in water yield such as soil type, precipitation, vegetation type, etc. However, the theory we are using as the foundation of this set of models was developed at the subwatershed to watershed scale.
+We are only confident in the interpretation of these models at the subwatershed scale, so all outputs are summed and/or averaged to the subwatershed scale.
 We do continue to provide pixel-scale representations of some outputs for calibration and model-checking purposes only. **These pixel-scale maps are not to be interpreted for understanding of hydrological processes or to inform decision making of any kind.**

 Second, beyond annual average runoff, it calculates the proportion of surface water that is used for hydropower production by subtracting the surface water that is consumed for other uses.
 Third, it estimates the energy produced by the water reaching the hydropower reservoir and the value of this energy over the reservoir's lifetime.